 The organizers must submit the program of events to the Executive Committee for its approval.
 These begin with the Cadet events, then the individual Junior events and lastly the Junior team events.
-These last take place over two days, the first for the eliminating rounds, the second for the semi-finals and finals

-- (b) Venues, installations, equipment, accreditation, circulation of people in the competition enclosure, administrative organization of the Organizing Committee, personnel, various publications and the official program - o.49 The Organizing Committee must take note of the instructions in the Specifications ('Cahier de Charges') specific to each type of competition.
+These last take place over two days, the first for the eliminating rounds, the second for the semi-finals and finals administrative organization of the Organizing Committee, personnel, various publications and the official program o.49 The Organizing Committee must take note of the instructions in the Specifications ('Cahier de Charges') specific to each type of competition.